openactive/openactive-test-suite/packages/openactive-integration-tests/README.md

   }
 ```

-All of the implemented features would be tested 4 times.
+In the example above, all of the implemented features would be tested 4 times.
 Once for ScheduledSessions with the Simple Booking Flow, once for ScheduledSessions with the Approval Flow, etc.

 ### `implementedFeatures`